sg-developer-portal/govtech-apex/_training/0-lectures.md

 14. APEX Professional Services

 After watching this lecture, we hope you’ll have a great handle on how to use APEX and can start using it in your own projects.

+But first, here's a [test](https://forms.office.com/Pages/ResponsePage.aspx?id=2C5u0OVT90SBNoc86LqpO159tOZLdmBPiXDXH-UV7W9UNTU0TDVDSEtFQ0I3Vzk2VElZUFlIVUg4Uy4u) for you to take to test your knowledge of APEX.